Tellicious/FuelTracker/README.md

 npm run build        # outputs to dist/
 ```

-To enable the service worker for offline-install testing, set
-`ENABLE_PWA=1 npm run build`.
-The default build keeps the SW off because a
+The service worker (offline support + installability) is **on by default**.
-stale SW cache on iOS Safari is genuinely painful to debug.
+If a stale SW cache on iOS Safari gets in your way while debugging, disable
+the PWA for a build with `ENABLE_PWA=0 npm run build`.

+Stuck behind a bad cache or a wedged service worker?
+Open the app with
+`?reset=1` appended to the URL.
+The gated bootstrap in `index.html`
+unregisters every service worker, clears all caches, then reloads cleanly
+without the query string.
+On every other load the SW is left alone so
+offline support keeps working.

 ### Deploying